mchenco/notion-restaurants/README.md

 ### Database
 I originally wanted to have a postgres db that holds the returned google search data.
 This basically meant that I would have 2 dbs: a Notion one with clean 'pretty' data, and a postgres one with the response data from the Google Places API (messy and long).
 I thought it'd be bad design to trash my beautiful Notion db with messy data.
 But my friend Pezz told me that it's probably even worse design to have 2 dbs with almost identical data.
 So Pezz wins.

-This means your Notion db must have the following properties:
+This means your Notion db must have the following properties (case-sensitive):
-- Name
-- Lat
+- name
-- Lng
+- lat
-- Icon
+- lng
-- Photos
+- marker_icon
-- Address
+- address
-- Place_id
+- place_id

 I wanted to write a function that would initialize the database for users with these properties instantiated, but it doesn't seem like the notion-py library can do that right now.
 Will revisit.